cyberphone/doc/payments/spc-security-model.md

 Issues:
 - Most banks in Europe have already established fairly useful 3DS systems based on SMS or their mobile banking applications.
-- There are no DSes or ACSer for account-to-account schemes since 3DS was not designed for that purpose.
-(The numerous systems competing with SPC do not build on 3DS).
+- For account-to-account schemes there are no DS or ACS to call since 3DS was not designed for that purpose.
+(The numerous systems competing with SPC do subsequently not build on 3DS).
 - Potentially brittle operation due to the complex server arrangement required.

 ### Step 3 - Merchant Calls ACS